 svchost.exeWindows2000/XP file protection system

-SPOOLSV.EXE loads the file into memory for later printing
+SPOOLSV.EXE Loads the file into memory for later printing

 explorer.exe explorer

-Pinyin icon in the tray area of internat.exe
+Pinyin icon for the internat.exe tray area

 mstask.exe